C-Kan-42/curator/README.md

 ## Technology

-This app uses Ruby on Rails for the backend API, and Javascript/React/Redux to render the front-end.
+This app uses Ruby on Rails and PostgreSQL on the back-end, and Javascript/React/Redux to render the front-end, with HTML and SCSS for styling.

 ## Features